 - Garages and carports

 - Communal patios and balconies

 - On-site workout facilities

 - And more.

 Property insurance will protect against thieves breaking into homes, but it is also important to think about theft from within the association.
 Fidelity insurance covers misuse or theft of the property by staff, contractors who come in to conduct repairs, association members, or even representatives from companies that manage the property.

 The normal responsibilities of an HOA’s board members may create situations where they need to defend themselves in court, so they need special protection.
 For example, if an owner refuses to pay association dues, the board might have to take possession of the unit.
 As a response, directors and officers (D&O) liability insurance safeguards the actions of board members and officers by paying for damages they face if owners take them to court.

 Homeowners Association Coverage from Muller Insurance

-Homeowner’s association insurance is crucial to protect the interest and investments of the owners and co-op shareholders.
-At Muller Insurance, we work with over 20 insurance companies to find the HOA insurance policy that works the best for the specific needs of your buildings.
+Homeowner’s association insurance is crucial to protect the interests and investments of the owners and co-op shareholders.
+At Muller Insurance, we work with over 20 insurance companies to find the HOA insurance policy that works best for the specific needs of your buildings.
 Contact us today to request a quote and discover how we serve HOAs in New Jersey, New York, Connecticut, Pennsylvania, Nevada, and other states.